Itheum/architecture-diagrams/live_whitepaper.md

 ---

-## Regional Decentralisation Hubs <a name="decen-hubs-1"></a>
+## Regional Decentralization Hubs <a name="decen-hubs-1"></a>

 Highly sensitive data like medical data from hospitals, personal health records, financial transactions, or credit history are protected by regional or local sovereignty laws.
 To unlock the trade of this data we cannot use fully decentralized global storage or compute.
-For example; we may want to limit trade, storage, and compute on data to only the EU region so that it complies with laws like GDPR whilst also discouraging a central point-of-attack vector on these data and compute resources.
+For example, we may want to limit trade, storage, and compute on data to only the EU region so that it complies with laws like GDPR whilst also discouraging a central point-of-attack vector on these data and compute resources.

 Regional Decentralized Hubs are a novel idea we are exploring around regional decentralization which balances legal sovereignty laws with personal data sovereignty.